Job Specification

 DEFINITION:

-and/or other supervisory officer in the Campus Police Department
+supervisory officer in the Campus Police Department in a State

-only.
-A particular position using this title may not perform all duties listed
+A particular position using this title may not perform all duties listed in

 not be listed.